roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  Texas was disgusted that a woman could let a stranger touch her, and in front of her husband too.
 He bet large and wildly.
 Filipe joined in, except he kept a cool head.
 He was curious to see what transpired.
 He muttered something in Spanish when he lost, sounding curiously pleased.

  Jane watched the betting, thinking the other two were also trying to win her.
 As an hour passed she became used to the idea of being nothing more than an object, to be won on the turn of a card.
 After all, she was a slave, and that meant obeying a master, however distasteful it might be.
-Report_Story #3